Header('Content-type: text/html; charset=UTF-8'); ?>

-On October 4, 1957, at 07:28PM GMT, the Soviet Union successfully lunched SPUTNIK-1.
-The world's first man-made artificial satellite.
+On October 4, 1957, at 07:28PM GMT, the Soviet Union successfully lunched SPUTNIK 1.

-Sputnik-1 was about the size of basketball, weighed only 84 kilogram, sphere about 0.6 meters in diameter.
+Sputnik 1 was about the size of basketball, weighed only 84 kilogram, sphere about 0.6 meters in diameter.

 It tooks about 98 minutes to orbit the Earth on its elliptical path.
-Sputnik-1 enters orbit, opened the Space Age.
+Sputnik 1 enters orbit, opened the Space Age.

-Here is the file with recorded sound from SPUTNIK-1.
+Here is the file with recorded sound from SPUTNIK 1.

-More technical details about Sputnik-1 you may find on the Web Page of RussianSpaceWeb.Com
+More technical details about Sputnik 1 you may find on the Web Page of RussianSpaceWeb.Com

-Other amateur special event stations celebrate the 50th Anniversary of SPUTNIK-1 and the 50th Anniversary of the Space era:
+Other amateur special event stations celebrated the 50th Anniversary of SPUTNIK 1 and the 50th Anniversary of the Space were:

-On 14 of October at 13:10 UTC the QSO on 20m SSB was made between 3Z50SPU and GB5OSO.
+On 14 of October 2007 at 13:10 UTC the two way QSO on 20m SSB was made between 3Z50SPU and GB5OSO.

 From 04/10/2007 till 31/10/2007 the 3Z50SPU special event station worked 686 QSOs with 45 DXCC on 6 bands and 4 modes.